VictoriaMetrics/VictoriaMetrics/docs/guides/guide-delete-or-replace-metrics/README.md

 cat data.jsonl | jq
 ```

-The expected output will be the next:
+The expected output will be the following:

 ```json
 {